 Health care companies are increasingly focusing on demonstrating health care value, and the need for big data and deep insight are growing apace.
-To address this need, CCT has developed a Global Provider Data Network which fosters collaborative work aimed at improving outcomes while also lowering costs.
+To address this need, Convergence CT has developed a Global Provider Data Network which fosters collaborative work aimed at improving outcomes while also lowering costs.
 The Global Provider Data Network is carefully designed to allow for retrospective and prospective real world evidence insights that matter to patients, providers, and life science companies.
 Two application examples for Breast Cancer and Cardiovascular Medicine follow.

 Case in Point: Breast Cancer

 Integration of hospital and imaging data

 Follow-up hospital encounters